rgalanakis/robgforpps/_pages/policy.md

 Did you know that 30% of car trips during Portland’s rush hour are trips to and from school?
 And that the majority of students are driven to school?
 But home-to-school transportation is not under the purview of anyone at PPS.

 PPS should be using its role as the region’s largest car-trip-generator to support policies that result in fewer car trips.
 For example, PPS should work with Portland Bureau of Transportation (PBOT) Safe Routes to School (SRTS) to add infrastructure to Neighborhood Greenways that also serve schools.
-One of the major causes of cost and delay to hardening Greenways is public engagement&mdash; but by being a partner to PBOT, PPS can defray this cost and deliver schools that even young children are safe to walk and bike to.
+One of the major drivers of cost is public engagement&mdash; but by being a partner to PBOT, PPS can defray this cost and deliver schools that even young children are safe to walk and bike to.

-**Multi-solving policy: Identify and support necessary hardening and diversion on Safe Routes along Neighborhood Greenways and around schools to support students walking and biking.**
+**Multi-solving policy: Support students walking and biking with reduced car speeds and less exposure to traffic on Safe Routes along Neighborhood Greenways and around schools.**

 **Multi-solving policy: All home-to-school transportation should be the responsibility of the Transportation Director and they should be evaluated on reduction of car trips at neighborhood schools.**